web-native/docs/chtml/v1/explainer.md

 **For the document object:**

-+ `.templatesReadyState` - This property reflects the status of loading templates:
++ `.templatesReadyState` - This property reflects the document's loading status of remote templates:
     + `loading` - This is the initial value of this property.
     + `complete` - This is the value of this property when templates are done loading, or when there are no remote templates at all.
 For this state, the `templatesreadystatechange` event is fired on the document object.
 + `.templates` - This property represents the list of templates in the document.
 Templates are exposed here by name.
 So `document.templates.template1` should return the template element used in the examples above.